FelixSelter/P2P-Collaborative-Textarea/README.md

 # This is not a Beta.
 Its in development and important features are missing.
 Its not working !!!

 If you want to use this you have to download the repository.
 Then install all dependencies with `npm install --also=dev`
-Generate the browser version using `npm run build`
+Generate the browser version using `npm run publish`
 You can find it in dist/CollaborativeTextarea.prod.js
 This runs using the latest version of automerge (They still have to fix their cdn) not like all the others.
 You can also implement it way easier.